Compcepts/TaxiRouter/README.md

 ### NOTE:
 When making your map, it needs to be made as a grid, and your cart must be able to detect intersections while driving, then stop and return from the drive function.
-Likwise it should be able to detect when it has successfully turned and return from turn functions as well.
+Likwise, it should be able to detect when it has successfully turned - then returning from the turn function.